-At Quadrille publishing, I am responsible for a variety of design tasks, many of which involve assisting the marketing and publicity departments.
-These tasks include; physically mocking up book, photographing books, designing menus, social media signage, social media assets, posters etc. I also make small movie clips to promote certain books using AfterEffects.
-Aside from these regular tasks, there are occasionally larger promotional tasks for me to get stuck in to, such as a bus advert and a window display.
+At Quadrille publishing, I was responsible for a variety of design tasks, many of which involved assisting the marketing and publicity departments.
+These tasks included; physically mocking up books, photographing books, designing menus, social media signage, social media assets, posters etc. I also made small movie clips to promote certain books using AfterEffects.
+Aside from those regular tasks, there was occasionally larger promotional tasks for me to get stuck in to, such as a bus advert and a window display at the flagship Waterstones store in Piccadilly Circus.
+For the design department, I laid out books and stationary designs, whilst also making corrections to pre-existing designs and adjusting them to certain specifications.
+Alongside these design tasks, I also assisted with reception cover and helped to run book launch events.
 For the design department, I lay out books and stationary designs, whilst also making corrections to pre-existing designs and adjusting them to certain specifications.
 Alongside these design tasks, I also assist with reception cover and help to run book launch events.